divelab/GOOD/README.md

 For the original code used in the paper, please check branch [GOOD version 0](https://github.com/divelab/GOOD/tree/GOODv0).
 All new features, datasets and methods will be updated in this branch.

+New features' description will be updated on this README earlier than on the documentation.

 ## Roadmap

 ### Tutorial